-Specifically, the employee's monthly contribution amount (for the self-only premium of the employer's lowest cost coverage that provides minimum value) is affordable for a calendar month if it is equal to or lower than 9.5 percent (as adjusted) of the computed monthly wages (that is, the employee's applicable hourly rate of pay multiplied by 130 hours).
-The final regulations, unlike the proposed regulations, allow an ALE to use the rate of pay safe harbor even if an hourly employee's rate of pay is reduced during the year.
+Specifically, the employee's monthly contribution amount (for the self-only premium of the employer's lowest cost coverage that provides minimum value) is affordable for a calendar month if it is equal to or lower than 9.5% (as adjusted) of the employee's applicable hourly rate of pay multiplied by 130 hours.
+The final regulations allow an ALE to use the rate of pay safe harbor even if an hourly employee's rate of pay is reduced during the year.

-For salaried employees, monthly salary as of the first day of the coverage period would be used, instead of hourly salary multiplied by 130 hours.
-However, if the monthly salary is reduced, including due to a reduction in work hours, the rate of pay safe harbor may not be used.
+For salaried employees, their monthly salary as of the first day of the coverage period would be used, instead of hourly salary multiplied by 130 hours.
+However, if the monthly salary is reduced during the coverage period, including due to a reduction in work hours, the rate of pay safe harbor may not be used.

 An ALE may also rely on a design-based safe harbor using the federal poverty line (FPL) for a single individual.
-Employer-provided coverage is considered affordable under the FPL safe harbor if the employee's required contribution for the calendar month for the lowest cost self-only coverage that provides minimum value does not exceed 9.5 percent (as adjusted) of the FPL for a single individual for the applicable calendar year, divided by 12.
+Employer-provided coverage is considered affordable under the FPL safe harbor if the employee's required contribution for the calendar month for the lowest cost self-only coverage that provides minimum value does not exceed 9.5% (as adjusted) of the FPL for a single individual for the applicable calendar year, divided by 12.
 The final regulations allow ALEs to use any of the poverty guidelines in effect within six months before the first day of the plan year for purposes of this safe harbor.
-The FPL for 2019 to be used for the 48 contiguous states and the District of Columbia is $12,140 (one-person household).
+The 2020 FPL for the 48 contiguous states and the District of Columbia is $12,760 (one-person household).

 The FPL safe harbor allows ALEs to disregard certain employees in determining the affordability of health coverage (that is, employees who cannot receive a Marketplace subsidy because of their income level or eligibility for Medicare, and therefore cannot trigger an ALE's liability for an employer mandate penalty).
 The FPL safe harbor also provides ALEs with a predetermined maximum amount of employee contribution that in all cases will result in the coverage being deemed affordable.